 In this two-day practical exam, students will be tested on the fundamentals of baking.
 This hands-on skills exam will draw from a selection of products that have been covered during students' first year of studies.
 The exam is comprised of a selection of mixing methods, lamination, and basic chocolate work.
-(High Pass/Pass/Fail Grading) Prerequisite(s): Baking and Pastry Techniques (BAKE-105) and Baking Ingredients and Equipment Technology (BAKE-110).
-Corequisite(s): Basic and Classical Cakes (BAKE-205) and Individual and Production Pastries (BAKE-215).
+(High Pass/Pass/Fail Grading) Prerequisite(s): Baking and Pastry Techniques (BAKE-105) Baking Ingredients and Equipment Technology (BAKE-110) Basic & Classical Cakes (BAKE-205)